dnhddchessassociation/dnhddchessassociation.github.io/content/aboutus.md

 ### Our Activities

--   **Weekly Tournaments:** Join us every Saturday for exciting matches.
+-   **Weekly Tournaments:** Join us for exciting matches in your nearby locality.
--   **Chess Workshops:** Learn from experienced players and improve your game.
+-   **Chess Workshops:** Learn from our experienced rated players and improve your game.
 -   **Community Outreach:** Bringing chess to schools and community centers.

 ### Join Us